How to turn company expertise into a recognizable body of thought

 Featured article

-Your Company Does Not Need More Opinions.
+The Last Thing Your Company Needs Is More Opinions.
 It Needs a Position.

 Define what the company believes, what it sees differently, and how that belief should guide decisions.